gravity-group/gravity-group.github.io/about.md

 ## Research Interests

 We are broadly interested in various topics related to **gravitational and Quantum theory**.
-In particularz, we enjoyed working on
+In particular, we enjoyed working on

 **1. Noise analysis of space-borne gravitational wave detectors**
 - Noise modeling of the track system